needle-mirror/com.unity.netcode/Documentation~/ghost-snapshots.md

 ### Key differences

-* RPCs are "one-shot" events, and are thus not automatically persisted.
+* RPCs are one-shot events, and are therefore not automatically persisted.
-  _Example: If you send an RPC when a treasure chest is opened, if a player disconnects and reconnects, the chest will appear closed._
+    * For example, if you send an RPC when a treasure chest is opened, if a player disconnects and reconnects, the chest will appear closed.
-* Ghost data persists for the lifetime of its Ghost entity (and the lifetime of the ghost entity is itself replicated).
-Therefore, long-lived user-interactable entities should have their persistent state stored in Ghost components.
+* Ghost data persists for the lifetime of its ghost entity (and the lifetime of the ghost entity is itself replicated).
+Therefore, long-lived user-interactable entities should have their persistent state stored in ghost components.
-  _Example: A chests FSM can be stored as an enum on a Component.
-If a player opens the chest, disconnects, then reconnects, they will re-receive the chest, as well as its open state._
+    * For example, a chest's finite-state machine (FSM) can be stored as an enum on a component.
+If a player opens the chest, disconnects, then reconnects, they will re-receive the chest, as well as its open state.
-* RPCs are sent as reliable packets, while ghosts snapshots are unreliable (with "eventual consistency").
+* RPCs are sent as reliable packets, while ghosts snapshots are unreliable (with eventual consistency).
 * RPC data is sent and received as it is, while ghost data goes through optimizations like diff and delta-compression, and can go through value smoothing when received.
 * RPCs are not tied to any particular tick, or other snapshot timing data.
 They are simply processed on the frame that they are received.
 * Ghost snapshot data can work with interpolation and prediction (with snapshot history), and thus history, rollback, and resimulation.
 * Ghost snapshot data can be bandwidth optimized via relevancy and importance.
 RPCs are either broadcast, or sent to a single client.

----

 ## Authoring ghosts

-Ghost can be authored in the editor by creating a Prefab with a [GhostAuthoringComponent](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostAuthoring.html).
+Ghost can be authored in the Editor by creating a prefab with a [GhostAuthoringComponent](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostAuthoring.html).

 ![Ghost Authoring Component](images/ghost-config.png)

-The __GhostAuthoringComponent__ has a small editor which you can use to configure how Netcode synchronizes the Prefab. <br/>
+The __GhostAuthoringComponent__ has a small editor that you can use to configure how Netcode for Entities synchronizes the prefab. <br/>
 You must set the __Name__, __Importance__, __Supported Ghost Mode__, __Default Ghost Mode__ and __Optimization Mode__ property on each ghost. <br/>
 Netcode for Entities uses the __Importance__ property to control which entities are sent when there is not enough bandwidth to send all.
 A higher value makes it more likely that the ghost will be sent.